List of Jeopardy! tournaments and events: Reunion tournaments

+Jeopardy!
+Invitational Tournament

+The Jeopardy!
+Invitational Tournament began on March 20, 2024, with a field of 27 past champions and favorite contestants.
+The quarterfinal and semifinal rounds followed the same structure as the Champions Wildcard Tournament, but the finals were decided by the first contestant to win two games.
+Prize amounts were the same as for Champions Wildcard; in addition, the champion advanced to the 2024 Jeopardy!
+Masters Tournament.
+It was also announced that one of the other two finalists is also invited to the 2024 Jeopardy!
+Masters Tournament as a wildcard contestant, chosen by the producers.
+For season 41, all three finalists also received an invitation to the 2025 Jeopardy!
+Masters tournament.

+The winner received $150,000 in 2025 and $100,000 in 2024.
+Second place received $50,000; third place also received $50,000 in 2025 but received $25,000 in 2024.
+Semifinalists earned $10,000 each, and quarterfinalists earned $5,000 each.

 IBM Challenge

-A special three day exhibition match, Jeopardy!'s IBM Challenge, aired February 14–16, 2011 and featured IBM's Watson computer facing off against Jennings and Rutter in two games, played over three shows.
+A special three day exhibition match, Jeopardy!'s IBM Challenge, aired February 14 to 16, 2011, and featured IBM's Watson computer facing off against Jennings and Rutter in two games, played over three shows.
 This was the first man-vs.-machine competition in Jeopardy!'s history.
 Watson locked up the first game and the match to win the grand prize of $1 million, which IBM divided between two charities (World Vision International and World Community Grid).
 Jennings, who won $300,000 for second place, and Rutter, who won the $200,000 third-place prize, both pledged to donate half of their total winnings to their respective charities (Ken's charity was VillageReach, while Brad's was the Lancaster County Community Foundation).
 The competition brought the show its highest ratings since the Ultimate Tournament of Champions.